joshjkao/LinearSolveMod/README.md

 );
 ```

 The first one is the reimplementation of Mathematica's LinearSolveMod function.
-The second one is just a wrapper around the first.
+The second one is a minor modification of the first.

 ## How it works